Machine-Learning to Trust: A Model

 \textit{Discussion}

 Several features of the model merit discussion.
 First, mixed strategies are indispensable for sustaining cooperation in symmetric Nash equilibrium.
 Yet, once we admit them, we can sustain arbitrary cooperation rates in each state.
-As we will see, the indifference conditions that characterize equilibrium with mixed strategies will play a key role in our analysis of MLEQ, without leading to the \textquotedblleft anything goes\textquotedblright\ aspect of symmetric Nash equilibrium.
+As we will see, the indifference conditions that characterize equilibrium with mixed strategies will play a key role in our analysis of MLEQ, without producing the \textquotedblleft anything goes\textquotedblright\ aspect of symmetric Nash equilibrium.

+Symmetric Nash equilibrium satisfies local stability w.r.t a population dynamic process, in which at every period a small subset of the population of players gets to adjust their behavior, and in addition there is an invasion by small group of mutants who play the pure tit-for-tat strategy.
+The reason is that the invasion slightly increases the population-level difference $\sigma (\theta ,1)-\sigma (\theta ,0)$ above $\theta $.
+Since $ a=1$ is the unique best-reply to this difference, regardless of the history, the adjusting agents in the population will lower the population-level difference $\sigma (\theta ,1)-\sigma (\theta ,0)$ back toward $\theta $.
+This local-stability argument does not work for other types of mutations.

-Second, the notion of ML-optimality imposes a penalty on complex beliefs, even though the MSPE is calculated w.r.t the \textit{actual} long-distribution $p_{\sigma }$ over contingencies.
-In practice, the underlying rationale for penalizing complexity in ML is that empirical fit is calculated against a finite sample, and therefore a penalty on complexity is required for mitigating data over-fitting and improving out-of-sample predictions.
-Yet, when the sample is infinite (which is implicitly the case in our model), this rationale vanishes.
-Therefore, the appropriate way to interpret the preference for simple beliefs in MLEQ is that it is a tractable \textit{reduced form} of a more elaborate model in which players extrapolate beliefs from finite samples drawn from the endogenous distribution.
-Danenberg and Spiegler (2024) is an example of such a more elaborate model, albeit without a simplicity-seeking component.
-I elaborate on this argument in Appendix II.
+Second, the notion of ML-optimality imposes a penalty on complex beliefs, even though the MSPE is calculated w.r.t the \textit{actual} long-run distribution $p_{\sigma }$ over contingencies.
+In practice, the ML rationale for penalizing complexity is that empirical fit is calculated against a finite sample; penalizing complexity mitigates data over-fitting and thus improves out-of-sample predictions.
+When the sample is infinite (which is implicitly the case in our model), this rationale vanishes.
+Therefore, the appropriate way to interpret simplicity seeking in MLEQ is that it is a tractable \textit{reduced form} of a more elaborate model in which players extrapolate beliefs from finite samples drawn from the endogenous distribution.\footnote{ Danenberg and Spiegler (2024) is an example of such a more elaborate model, albeit without the crucial simplicity-seeking component.} I elaborate on this argument in Appendix II.